maheshgaya/ConnectAndPlay/README.md

 ##Contributing to the Source Code
 1. Fork this repository
 2. Make all the changes, or add new features in your **own** repository

+  **NOTE: When pushing commit to your repository, uncheck google_maps_api.xml to ignore the api key that you added.
+This will leave GOOGLE_MAPS_API_KEY as the default.**
 3. Once you implement your patch, [rebase](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request) your repository to reflect the latest commits on this repository
 4. Pull a request, once you are ready to submit your patch